altimmons/LangNotes/Linux/ShellNotes.md

 ### Bash Functions

 Earlier, we learned a bit about aliases.
 Aliases are simple, static, substitutions.
-This isn’t to say that one can’t have a very advanced and complex alias, but rather to say that no matter how complex the alias, the shell is simply substituting _^x_ for _^y_.
+This isn't to say that one can't have a very advanced and complex alias, but rather to say that no matter how complex the alias, the shell is simply substituting _^x_ for _^y_.
 Shell functions are like aliases, but they have the ability to contain logic and positional arguments, making them quite powerful.

 What is a positional argument?
-I’m glad you asked.
+I'm glad you asked.
 A positional argument is an argument whose _position_ is important.
 For example, in the following function the directory containing the data to be copied _must_ come first and the destination directory _must_ come second.

 [View Raw Code](http://samrowe.com/wordpress/advancing-in-the-bash-shell/#)[?](http://www.oriontransfer.co.nz/software/jquery-syntax)

 1.  function treecp { tar cf - "${1}" | (cd "${2}" ; tar xpf -) ; };

-It’s certainly possible (and easy) to write functions that can accept their arguments in any order, but in many cases, it just doesn’t make sense to do so.
+It's certainly possible (and easy) to write functions that can accept their arguments in any order, but in many cases, it just doesn't make sense to do so.
 Imagine if cp could take its arguments in any order and you had to use switches to designate which file was which!

-Let’s look at the example function above.
-To let bash know that you’re declaring a function, you start your function with the word function.
+Let's look at the example function above.
+To let bash know that you're declaring a function, you start your function with the word function.
 The first argument to function is the name of the function you want to declare.
 In this case, treecp.
 The next character, {, as above, indicates a list to the shell.
 The list, in this case, is a list of commands.
 After the curly brace, the logic of the function is defined until the function is closed with a semi-colon followed by a closing curly brace (}.)

 The logic of this function is fairly simple, once you understand the two variables that it is using. "${1}" is _the first argument to a given command_. "${2}" is the second, and so on.These are positional arguments.
 Their number indicates their position.
-You might think that, "${0}" is the name of the command itself, but it’s actually the name of the current "environment".
+You might think that, "${0}" is the name of the command itself, but it's actually the name of the current "environment".
 In a shell script, it will be the name of the shell script.
-In your interactive shell, it’ll be the shell name with arguments.
-If you want the name of the function you’re in, you can use ${FUNCNAME}.
+In your interactive shell, it'll be the shell name with arguments.
+If you want the name of the function you're in, you can use ${FUNCNAME}.

 So, in order to use our treecp function, we must supply it with two arguments, the source tree and the destination tree: